Spectral decomposition of atomic structures in heterogeneous cryo-EM: Introduction

+Here, $0<\alpha <1$ is the \textit{amplitude contrast ratio}, $\Delta z$ is the defocus, $C_s$ is the spherical aberration, and $\lambda$ is the (relativistically corrected) wavelength of the imaging electron.
+The function $A:\R^2 \to \R$ represents the aperture function, which is commonly the characteristic function of a disc centred at the optical axis, with radius given by the objective aperture of the electron microscope.
+The function $\hat{h}_i$ in \eqref{CTF intro} is known in the literature as the Contrast Transfer Function (CTF).
+Note that, due to the zero crossings of the CTF, the information associated to the frequencies in which $\hat{h}_i$ vanishes is lost.

-where $h_i\in L^2(\R^2)$ is the so-called \textit{point spread function} (PSF) and $T$ is the parallel beam ray transform taken along the microscope optical axis.
-Here, $\xi_i$ is taken from $(N\times N)$-dimensional normal distribution, with $N\times N$ denoting the resolution in pixels of the 2D cryo-EM images.
+In \eqref{cryo-EM forward operator intro}, $\varsigma_i$ is typically taken from $(N\times N)$-dimensional normal distribution, with $N\times N$ denoting the resolution in pixels of the 2D cryo-EM images.
 A detailed description of the image formation in cryo-EM can be found in \cite{frank2006three,vulovic2013image}.
-It is worth noting that, in order to avoid the damage of the molecular structure, the electron dose of the microscope is kept very low, resulting in micrographs dominated by noise (see Figure \ref{fig: 3d struct data}).
+It is worth noting that, in order to avoid the damage of the molecule, the electron dose of the microscope is kept very low, resulting in micrographs dominated by noise (see Figure \ref{fig: 3d struct data}).